All Episodes

 Come on.

-Religious community-based, often free or low cost, $0 to $100 total through churches or nonprofits.
+Religious community-based, often free or low-cost, $0 to $100 total through churches or nonprofits.

-Online or virtual, $50 to $275 per session, or subscription-based $50 to $100 a week for all platform platforms.
+Or subscription-based, $50 to $100 a week for all platforms.

 Full programs are between $100 and $500.

-A divorce lawyer can be $500 to $1,000 per hour.
+So just so you understand that, a divorce lawyer can be $500 to $1,000 per hour.

 Per hour.

-We're talking two to eight hundred dollars per couple for a weekend event to massively lower your chance of divorce.
+We're talking $200 to $800 per couple for a weekend event to massively lower your chance of divorce or you can pay that for one hour of a divorce lawyer's time.

 It's insane, right?

-I mean, the old rule of thumb that I was taught, if you got your assets, you're getting a divorce, 100%, then each couple gets 25%, and then the remaining 25 and 25% go to each couple's lawyer.
+I mean, the old rule of thumb that I was taught, if you got your assets, you're getting a divorce, 100%.

-You split your assets in two, right?
+You should split your assets in two, right?

 Husband, wife, two lawyers.

-And it's all over, right?
+Everybody gets 25%, and it's all over, right?

-So lifestyle choices.
+So lifestyle choices, multiple marriages.

 Obvious, blah, blah, blah.